robertkochmf/slack-bot/README.md

 The bot allows us to ask Yasin what he approves of:

+Ask - Does Yasin approve of (item)

 If Yasin approves of something he will give you his response.
 If Yasin disapproves of something he will provide the user with a hilarious GIF about "something", then ask if you would like to add the new item to his approval list.

 The tools used include: